stashaway-engineering/node-my-info-sg/readme.md

 ## Future Improvement

-1. Add unit tests and sensible linting rules
+1. Add sensible linting rules
 1. Pass this repository to the cool government guy, so they can maintain it